glassresistor/bulk-api-python-client/README.md

 ## Usage
-From bash or in your systems RC file.
+From bash or in your systems RC file add the bulk api token, and optionally the api url.

 ```
 export BULK_API_TOKEN='<token>'
+export BULK_API_URL="https://data-warehouse.pivot/bulk/api/" # Optional, defaults to production data warehouse
 ```

 From Python